LouisCAD/Splitties/viewdsl-appcompat/README.md

 of the `provider` tag, then specify the `android:process` value to the one of your non default process.

-Be sure to test it to make sure you set it up properly.
+Be sure to test it to make sure you have set it up properly.

 ## Download